ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 tags: ["100DaysOfSwiftUI"]
 ---

 <p class="intro"><span class="dropcap">W</span>e're back on the "100 Days Of SwiftUI" posts again!
-In today's post we'll continue the Swift Essentials saga, exploring about protocols, extensions, protocols extensions (what?), and optionals.
+In today's post we'll continue the Swift Essentials saga, exploring about protocols, extensions, and optionals.
 This will be the last one about Swift Essentials.
 Let's get start.</p>

 ## What's a Protocol?